|

 Gerry Grimo is the band leader and the director of the East Bay Jazz Ensemble.

-Gerry lives in Windsor with wife, Agnes, and sons Zach, and Matthew (daughter Audrey is now out on her own) and works as Risk Management officer at Connecticut River Bank, in Charlestown, NH.
+Gerry lives in Windsor with wife, Agnes, and works as VP/Compliance officer at Mascoma Savings Bank in White River Junction, Vt.
 His musical career began in Rhode Island at the age of 7 with 10 years of accordion lessons and includes 7 years of performing with a 40 member accordion orchestra and over 30 years as leader, bassist, pianist, vocalist for several small bands in southern New England.

-Current musical assignments include Director/Keyboardist/Bassist for the East Bay Jazz Ensemble (a 5-13 piece swing band founded in RI in 1976); Organist/Pianist and music minister for St. Francis Church in Windsor, Vt. (since 1991); Bassist for the Grimo Dance Band; and as accordionist for Firehouse 6.
+Current musical assignments include Director/Keyboardist/Bassist for the East Bay Jazz Ensemble (a 5-10 piece swing band founded in RI in 1976); Organist/Pianist and music minister for St. Anthony's Church in White River Junction, Vt (since 2013), and for St. Francis Church in Windsor, Vt.
+(1991-2014; 2016-present); Bassist for the Grimo Dance Band; and as accordionist for Firehouse 6.

-In addition to East Bay Jazz He has performed as bassist, pianist and accordionist with Marble City Swing Orchestra/Jazz Quintet; Vermont Jazz Ensemble; Big Band 2007; The Moonlighters; and as part of local musical theatre performances for Northern Stage of White River Jct (Oliver; Tintypes; Big River); The Footlighters of Hanover High School (Fiddler on the Roof; Crazy For You; West Side Story; Cinderella; The Boy Friend); The Off Broad Street Players in Claremont (Oklahoma; Best Little Whore House in Texas; Mame); the Newport Opera House Players in Newport, NH (Man of La Mancha; Music Man; Oliver; Annie Get Your Gun; State Fair; Pajama Game; Guys and Dolls; Bye, Bye Birdie) Covered Bridge Players in Windsor (City of Angels; 1776; Music of the Night; Jesus Christ Superstar; Working); North Country Community Theatre (Nunsense; Fiddler on the Roof; Singin' in the Rain; High School Musical; How to Succeed in Business; Grease, Footloose); the Upper Valley Rotary Follies ('90, '92, '95, '98); Colby Sawyer College (City of Angels); Providence College (1776); Windsor High School (Once Upon A Mattress; You're a Good Man Charlie Brown); Proctor Academy (Oliver; Guys and Dolls); Kimball Union Academy (Jesus Christ Superstar); Stevens High School (Little Shop of Horrors) and the music programs at Bethel, Woodstock, and South Royalton High Schools; Holy Family School of Springfield, Vt.; and Mt Royal Academy in Sunapee, NH.
+In addition to East Bay Jazz He has performed as bassist, pianist and accordionist with Marble City Swing Orchestra/Jazz Quintet; Vermont Jazz Ensemble; Big Band 2007; The Moonlighters; and as part of local musical theatre performances for Northern Stage of White River Jct (Oliver; Tintypes; Big River); The Footlighters of Hanover High School (Fiddler on the Roof; Crazy For You; West Side Story; Cinderella; The Boy Friend); The Off Broad Street Players in Claremont (Oklahoma; Best Little Whore House in Texas; Mame); the Newport Opera House Players in Newport, NH (Man of La Mancha; Music Man; Oliver 04,16; Annie Get Your Gun 04, 17; State Fair; Pajama Game; Guys and Dolls; Bye, Bye Birdie; Annie; Honk; I Love You You're Perfect Now Change; Fiddler On the Roof; Wizard of Oz) Covered Bridge Players in Windsor (City of Angels; 1776; Music of the Night; Jesus Christ Superstar; Working); North Country Community Theatre (Nunsense; Fiddler on the Roof; Singin' in the Rain; High School Musical; How to Succeed in Business; Grease, Footloose; Bye Bye Birdie; Oliver; Flood Cabaret Benefit; Music Man; Sweeney Todd; Jesus Christ Superstar; Anything Goes; Sound of Music; Rent; Seussical The Musical; Carousel;42nd Street; Funny Thing Happened on Way to the Forum; On the Town; Secret Garden; Once on this Island; Beauty and the Beast); the Upper Valley Rotary Follies ('90, '92, '95, '98); Colby Sawyer College (City of Angels); Providence College (1776); Windsor High School (Once Upon A Mattress; You're a Good Man Charlie Brown); Proctor Academy (Oliver; Guys and Dolls); Kimball Union Academy (Jesus Christ Superstar); Stevens High School (Little Shop of Horrors; Beauty and the Beast; Cinderella; Wizard of Oz); Wet Paint Players - Lebanon HS (Guys and Dolls; 9 to 5; Fame; Cyrano to Burger Shack; Xanadu; Thoroughly Modern Millie); Trumbull Hall Players (Love at First Bite; Playtime; Underland; When in Rome; Legally Blond; Over the Moon); Oxbow High School (Godspell); Barnarts Summer Youth Theatre (Grease) Essex Community Theatre (The Spitfire Grill) and the music programs at Bethel, Woodstock, and South Royalton High Schools; Holy Family School of Springfield, Vt.; and Mt Royal Academy in Sunapee, NH and Cornish Elementary School.

-For more information about booking the full band, a smaller ensemble, or for information about their upcoming performance schedule you can contact Gerry Grimo at 802-674-5908 or EMAIL him at gerry@gerrygrimo.com.
+For more information about booking the full band, a smaller ensemble, or for information about their upcoming performance schedule you can contact Gerry Grimo at 802-779-1400 (cell) or EMAIL him at gerry@gerrygrimo.com.